 Steer clear of financial potholes when you buy a car.

-The average price of a new car has climbed to nearly $36,000, a stretch for most shoppers, while SUVs and trucks – which are attracting much of the current buyer interest – cost even more.
-Used vehicles, too, have climbed to an average price of nearly $22,500.
+The average price of a new vehicle has climbed to around $48,000, a stretch for many shoppers, while SUVs and trucks – which are attracting much of the current buyer interest – generally cost even more.
+Used vehicles, too, have climbed to an average price of around $28,000.

-Shoppers are borrowing an average of more than $31,000 for a new vehicle and almost $20,000 for a preowned vehicle, according to a recent report by Experian.
+Shoppers are borrowing an average of more than $39,000 for a new vehicle and about $27,000 for a preowned vehicle, based on data from Experian, Edmunds, LendingTree and other sources.

-But if you need to finance a vehicle for six or seven years – 72 to 84 months (or more) – there’s a good chance you really can’t afford it, based on research by the Consumer Financial Protection Bureau (CFPB), even though vehicles generally are lasting longer than ever before.
+But if you need to finance a vehicle for six or seven years (72 to 84 months) or more, there’s a good chance it may be beyond your budget, based on research by the Consumer Financial Protection Bureau (CFPB), even though vehicles generally are lasting longer than ever before.

-What’s more, the average length of a finance contract earlier this year reached 69.5 months, which means a lot of buyers may be in the same boat, borrowing more money than they can afford.
+What’s more, the average length of a finance contract has reached 70 months for a new car and 67 months for a used car, according to a report by LendingTree.
+That means a lot of buyers may be in the same boat, borrowing more money than they can afford.

 Three signs of trouble